 I shook my head, feeling a little deflated.
 We’d invited the Potters over, but they hadn’t returned the invitation.
 There was no reason why they should, of course; we’d simply been showing kindness to our new neighbours and “kindness is its own reward”, as my mother would say.

-‘They visited you over the weekend, but they haven’t invited you to their house,’ said Mary with cynical sagacity as she spotted my doubts and poked them.
+‘They visited you over the weekend, but they haven’t invited you to their house,’ said Mary with cynical sagacity as she sought out my doubts and poked at them.
 ‘I still think there’s something peculiar about them.’
 Her final words reinvigorated me.

 That evening, Ginny made no mention at all of the party; I didn’t ask.
 Instead, we simply admired the latest artwork our sons presented to us.

 On the Tuesday morning, I missed Harry completely.
 I was, however, approached by Amanda, who asked me which swimming pool I used.
 At least, she began by asking about the pool, but she was soon discussing Harry’s physique.
 She told me that she had decided that swimming was good exercise.
 I agreed, and asked her about strokes and times.
-My questions weren’t difficult, but they were enough to prove to me that, apart from on holiday, she’d never been in a swimming pool since school.
+My questions weren’t difficult, but they were enough to prove to me that, apart from on holiday, she’d never been in a swimming pool since her school days.
 She told me that she intended to take her kids swimming the following Saturday.
-I told her that although Mike and I would be there, the Potters wouldn’t, and she changed her mind instantly.
-Amanda was annoyingly blatant about it.
+I told her that although Mike and I would be there, the Potters wouldn’t.
+Amanda changed her mind instantly.
+She was annoyingly blatant about it.

 While we were waiting to collect Henry and James, I told Ginny about my encounter with Amanda, concluding: ‘You’re still causing a stir.
 I mentioned our Saturday swim to lots of people last term, but no one was interested in swimming with me.
 No one was interested in me at all.
 They still aren’t,’ I finished ruefully.